WhiteHatInspector/emailGuesser/README.md

 The script runs continuously so after each search, it will restart from the beggining asking for the next inputs.

 ## Contributing
 If you would like to contribute to this project, you are welcome to do so.
 Each and every contribution is greatly valued!
+Keep in mind that this tool must remain free to use for everyone, so don't use paid APIs (like Dehashed) but try finding a work around.

+Right now I am working on the following TODO list:
+- [ ] Find more or alternative sites to search-query that yield immediate results about the identity of the owner of an e-mail address (like Skype)
+- [ ] Find more or alternative sites to search-query in order to validate e-mail addresses (not breached data)
+- [ ] Find a way to query haveIbeenPwned (or similar) site faster without having to wait for 5-8 random time duration and not getting IP banned
+- [ ] Add more username formats that people use often before the @ symbol on e-mails and add them to the tool

 ## Feedback and Questions
 For any feedback or questions please contact me on https://twitter.com/whinspector or theinspector32@protonmail.com